kolkhis/psc/src/u8lab.md

 2. When you finish ensure that you see broken output for 8081, as required.

-   - a. `curl node01:8080`
+   - `curl node01:8080`

 3. One of the dev teams figured out they could modify the test and qa environments because a previous engineer left them in the sudoers file.
 You can address that separately with the security team, but for now you need to get those environments back to working.
 Run your original deployment command to see if it sets the environment back properly.

-   - a. `ansible-playbook -i /root/hosts/root/web_environment.yaml`
+   - `ansible-playbook -i /root/hosts/root/web_environment.yaml`

 ![Image 4](./assets/images/u8/image4.png)

-- b.
-Did this force the system back into a working configuration?
+- Did this force the system back into a working configuration?
-  - i.
-If it worked, would it always work, or could they the system need to be manually intervened?
+  - If it worked, would it always work, or could they the system need to be manually intervened?
-  - ii.
-What is your test? (hint: `curl` 8080 8081 and 8082 from previous commands)
+  - What is your test? (hint: `curl` 8080 8081 and 8082 from previous commands)
-- c.
-Could this cause potential problems in the environment?
+- Could this cause potential problems in the environment?
-  - i.
-If so, is that problem based on technology or operational practices?
+  - If so, is that problem based on technology or operational practices?
 Why?

 ### Digging Deeper challenge (not required for finishing lab)

 1. Complete this lab: <https://killercoda.com/het-tanis/course/Ansible-Labs/19-Ansible-csv-report>
-   - a.
-Can you think about how you’d use this to verify that a system was stamped according to your build process?
+   - Can you think about how you’d use this to verify that a system was stamped according to your build process?
-     - i.
-You may have to tie it in with something like this lab and add some variables to your custom facts files, maybe the date of deployment:
+     - You may have to tie it in with something like this lab and add some variables to your custom facts files, maybe the date of deployment:
        <https://killercoda.com/het-tanis/course/Ansible-Labs/12-Ansible-System-Facts-Grouping>